n8cotoa/volunteer_tracker/README.md

 1. Create a PR

 To Run App:

-1.Open new tab in terminal
+1. Open new tab in terminal
 1. Run $ ruby app.rb in terminal in the root directory of the app to start web app
 1. Hit Ctrl + C in both tabs to terminate the server and app